Summer of Soul: Soundtrack

 On January 21, 2022, Legacy Records released an official soundtrack album.
 In an interview, Thompson said he considered including songs not in the film, but decided to stick with the music that had already been cleared for release.
 The digital version of the soundtrack contains 17 songs, while the physical version contains 16, as it does not feature Abbey Lincoln's and Max Roach's performance of "Africa".

 Home media

-On February 8, 2022, the film was released on Standard Definition DVD by 20th Century Studios.
-Bonus features include audio commentary by Thompson, who muses about reediting a longer version that would include footage he had to cut for time, and two behind-the-scenes featurettes ("Soul Searching" and "Harlem: Then & Now").
+On February 8, 2022, 20th Century Studios released the film on Standard Definition DVD.
+Bonus features include audio commentary by Thompson, who muses about re-editing a longer version that would include footage he had to cut for time, and two behind-the-scenes featurettes ("Soul Searching" and "Harlem: Then & Now").